 If someone had told me on that day that ten years later I would be looking forward to holding my first grandbaby in my arms, I wouldn’t have believed them.
-If someone had said on that day in the next ten years you will be hired as Children’s Minister at your church, you will go to seminary to get your Masters, you will see your daughter get married and graduate from university, and you will publish not one but three books; I would have laughed bitterly and then shook my head because on that day I did not think I had a future or a hope.
+If someone had said on that day in the next ten years you would be hired as Children’s Minister at your church, you would go to seminary to get your Masters, you would see your daughter married and graduate from university, and you would publish not one but three books; I would have laughed bitterly and then shook my head because on that day I did not think I had a future or a hope.
 All I thought of on that day was that I had cancer and it was a death sentence.

 I came across this video and invite you to watch it as it describes exactly the emotions I felt on that day!

 On the day I discovered I had breast cancer I felt knocked out.
-It was all I could do to pick myself off the canvas and fight back and on my own strength I suppose I would have been “down for the count” but I did not rely on my strength.
+It was all I could do to pick myself off the canvas and fight back.
+On my own strength I suppose I would have been “down for the count” but I did not rely on my strength.
 My strength comes from the Lord and on that day as I wept before the Lord, He gave me this scripture:

 10 I said, “In the prime of my life

 must I go through the gates of death

 and be robbed of the rest of my years?”

 11 I said, “I will not again see the LORD,

 the LORD, in the land of the living;